+The design curves for the vertical path of the alignment have a minimum radius of approximately 1000 feet to limit steering issues in the soft soils at this site.
 The proposed work at HDD #13 will be located underneath a water way at the existing 12.5'x10.4' Box Culvert.
 Portions of the work zones on both side of the bores are proposed to minorly impact wetlands.
 The proposed work at this location must be constructed in accordance with the Article VII Certificate and associated EM&CP.

-Ground conditions at HDD#13 - Based on borings drilled for this project, the soil profile for the HDD #13 BoreAid analysis was divided into two (2) layers: loose silty sand (SM) and medium dense poorly graded sand (SP).
+Ground conditions at HDD#13 - Based on borings drilled for this project, the soil profile for the HDD #13 BoreAid analysis was divided into two (2) layers: loose silty sand and medium dense poorly graded sand.
 The soil profiles used for BoreAid analyses of the HDD in this segment are presented in Appendix A.

 - Depth of cover during profile design (based on soil borings) to limit the potential inadvertent break through to the water bodies, road, wetlands, or ground surface.
 General depths of cover under the water way at the 12.5 x 10.4' concrete box culvert is 35 feet near the centers of the bore paths.
-Preliminary analyses of the bore indicate that the lowest maximum allowable pressure capacity in the middle of the bore to be approximately 95 psi.
+Preliminary analyses of the bore indicate that the lowest maximum allowable pressure capacity in the middle of the bore to be approximately 90 psi.
 The total circulating pressure estimated to occur in the bore in the middle portion of the bore is approximately 39 psi assuming standard HDD drilling methods.
 In the remainder of the bores the maximum allowable pressure applied slurry pressure during drilling ranges from 0 to 48 psi.
-Sketches showing the maximum allowable pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A. - It appears that a potential for releases at the starting 15 and ending 40 feet of each bore near the entry and exit pit exists.
-These should be relatively easy to control through the use of conductive conduits, straw bales, silt fences, erosion control measures and vacuum trucks. - Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck). - In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up,
+Sketches showing the maximum allowable pressure and the applied pressure is provided in the summary BoreAid analyses in the attached Appendix A. - It appears that a potential for releases at the starting 5 to 10 and ending 20 to 30 feet of each bore near the entry and exit pit exists.
+These should be relatively easy to control through the use of conductive conduits, straw bales, silt fences, erosion control measures and vacuum trucks. - Due to the work zones being located within wetlands, measures to mitigate the potential inadvertent release are required: - Barriers to contain the releases to the ground surface, railroad surface and provisions to clean it up (such as use of a vacuum truck). - In addition, down the hole slurry pressure monitoring and/or conductor casings may be implemented to limit the potential for releases depending on the details of the HDD Subcontractor's selected means and methods. - Generally, for the formation of inadvertent releases, the more critical stage of the HDD process tends to be during the initial pilot hole drilling when the annular space between the bore sidewall and the drill string is the smallest. - Adjusting the drill alignment to miss existing infrastructure including existing utilities, and other obstacles, - Establishing a drill alignment line that allows for gradual angular changes to minimize pressure build-up, - Requiring drilling fluid composition and drilling procedures that minimize drilling fluid pressures, - Requiring drilling fluids that adequately address site-specific drilling concerns while posing the least threat to the environment, and